simplecontainer/smr/README.md

 These objects let you deploy containers on local/remote Docker daemon.
 The simplecontainer introduces the following:

 - Cluster of Docker daemons or single Docker daemon
-- Overlay networking for containers using flannel
+- Overlay networking for containers using flannel (encrypted using wireguard by default)
 - Integrated DNS server isolated from Docker daemon
 - GitOps: deploy objects from the Git repositories using GitOps approach
 - Replication of containers in cluster of Docker daemons